dsyer/spring-boot-ratpack/README.md

 ```

 The `ratpack` DSL keyword only supports `handlers` inside its
-top-level closure (in non-Spring apps you might see `modules` as
+top-level closure (in non-Spring apps you might see `bindings` as
 well).

 ## Installing the Spring Boot CLI